boltops-tools/ufo/docs/_reference/ufo-init.md

 ## Options

 ```
 [--force]                        # Bypass overwrite are you sure prompt for existing files.
 --image=IMAGE                    # Docker image name without the tag.
 Example: tongueroo/demo-ufo.
 Configures ufo/settings.yml
 [--app=APP]                      # App name.
 Preferably one word.
 Used in the generated ufo/task_definitions.rb.
 If not specified then the app name is inferred as the folder name.
 [--launch-type=LAUNCH_TYPE]      # ec2 or fargate.
                                  # Default: ec2
-[--execution-role-arn=EXECUTION_ROLE_ARN]  # execution role arn used by tasks, required for fargate.
 [--template=TEMPLATE]            # Custom template to use.
 [--template-mode=TEMPLATE_MODE]  # Template mode: replace or additive.
 [--vpc-id=VPC_ID]                # Vpc id.
 For settings/network/default.yml.
 [--ecs-subnets=one two three]    # Subnets for ECS tasks, defaults to --elb-subnets set to.
 For settings/network/default.yml
 [--elb-subnets=one two three]    # Subnets for ELB.
 For settings/network/default.yml
 [--verbose], [--no-verbose]
 [--mute], [--no-mute]
 [--noop], [--no-noop]
 [--cluster=CLUSTER]              # Cluster.
 Overrides .ufo/settings.yml.
 ```